How to appear in Google's rich results

 Google uses structured data to provide information about a web page and its content to users.
 This information is used for two main purposes:

-1. Understand the content of the page and classify it : Google's robots will analyze and classify the information present on your pages.
-For example, on a Store Locator page of a pharmacy, we will find certain types of services integrated into the page code following the "grammar" of schema.org.
-In the example below, we identify with the grammar of schema.org a service, the type of service as well as the logo linked to this service.
+- Understanding the page content and classifying it : Google robots will analyze and classify the information présentes on your pages.
+For example, on a Store Locator page of a pharmacy you will find certain specific types of services intégrés in the page code following the “grammar” of schema.org.
+In the l'example below, we identify with the schema.org grammar a service, the type of service as well as the logo lié à this service.

-1. Offer special features in search results : a page containing valid structured data is likely to appear in a search result with image, videos or via specific keywords or filters such as “restaurant mussels”.
+- Offer special features in search results : a page containing valid structured data is likely to appear in a search result with image, videos or via keywords or specific filters as for example “restaurant moules”.

 3. What does it mean if your Store locator is not under schema.org?

-If your website or your Store Locator store pages do not follow the schema.org structure, Google will have more difficulty judging the relevance of your Store Locator pages and they will be unlikely to appear on the first page of Google results for so-called “indirect” searches for certain types of information such as products, services, photos, reviews, and others...
+If your website or your Store Locator pages do not follow the structure of schéma.org, Google will have more difficulty à judging the relevance of your Store Locator pages and they will have little chance d'apparaître on the première page of résultats Google for searches called “indirectes” covering certain types d'informations such as products, services, photos, reviews, and others...

-The so-called "indirect" searches are searches relating, for example, to a sector and a type of product, but without mentioning a brand: eg "Pharmacy Vitamins"
+The searches called “indirect” are searches that, for example, target a sector and a type of product, but without mentioning a brand: e.g. “Pharmacy Vitamins”

 The significant advantage of optimizing the structured data tags of your Store Locator pages is that they allow your information to stand out for these indirect queries.